Teen Car Accidents

 Teens comprise just 14 percent of the population, and yet they account for 30 percent of the total cost of accident injuries.
 Collectively, that costs the country $26 billion – about $1.05 billion of that in Florida.

-While there are many factors cited in teen crashes, it can be boiled down to largely three factors: Immaturity/impulsiveness, inexperience and exposure.
+While there are many factors cited in teen car accidents, our Fort Lauderdale lawyers believe that it can be boiled down to largely three factors: Immaturity/impulsiveness, inexperience and exposure.
 They are more likely to drive in dangerous conditions, yet often do not recognize the peril of certain situations or behaviors, and their response to these hazards is not sufficient or timely.

 The University of North Carolina’s Highway Safety Research Center determined the majority of new drivers don’t have enough practical experience to handle the complex task of driving when they first receive a license.